We’re always talking about self care, but what does it mean?

 Self-care gifts for your reading list

-Get Your Copy of Little Fires Everywhere Now.
+Get your copy of Little Fires Everywhere here.

 The Alchemist by Paulo Coelho

-This book is for anyone who has ever felt lost on her journey.
-And who doesn’t feel lost as least sometimes?
-It takes you from where you sit now to realize that where you are now is exactly where you need to be.
+This book is for anyone who has ever felt lost on her journey, and who hasn’t felt lost at some point?
+It takes you on a journey through your life so you can understand that where you are now is exactly where you need to be.

 “When you want something, all the universe conspires in helping you to achieve it.”
-But of course, you also have to take action and take the first steps of your journey.
+Of course, you have to take action and take the first steps of your journey.

 The Dip by Seth Godin